- Editorial/Ethical Policies

-Submissions to Critical Appraisal with Clinical Application, Brief Reports, and Original Research undergo double blind review by at minimum two peers.
-Submissions to Reflections on Critical Inquiry in Medicine, Informed Consent, and Letters to the Editor generally undergo editorial review.
+Submissions to Clinical Decision Reports, Brief Reports, and Original Research undergo double blind review by at minimum two peers.
+Submissions to Reflections on Clinical Decision Science, Informed Consent, and Letters to the Editor generally undergo editorial review.
 Reviewers are asked to use the Guidelines for Clinical Decision Reports and Guidelines for Writing and Reviewing an Informed Consent Manuscript to inform and guide their review process.

 - Submit manuscripts using the Submit Article link in the sidebar.